INTERMODAL SERVICES

 As more foreign automotive OEM manufacturers settled into the Deep South with automotive assembly plants, QSI aggressively sought the business by restructuring its hubs.
 Typical Intermodal hubs were called RISC facilities, short for Regional Intermodal Service Center.
 Those aimed specifically for automobile sorting, mixing and distribution were referred to as RASC facilities, or Regional Automotive Service Centers.
 Some hub terminals had both, particularly in the Southeast where no less than five assembly plants located in Mississippi, Alabama, Georgia and South Carolina.
 Logistic supports chains for these automotive manufacturers had to be built up from scratch and the effort was made to tailor services to meet their specific needs which included marshalling, transporting, mixing and distributing cars for each individual OEM.
 In many cases, these chains did not integrate with existing domestic OEMs, giving QSI a unique opportunity to establish and grow novel new business never seen before,

 In 1996, QuickSilver Intermodal Services introduced its QuickSilver OPTIMA Service taking advantage of Wabash-built Roadrailer technology to offer slack damage resistant premium “optimal” shipping service on the QuickSilver system.
 Unlike Norfolk Southern’s Triple Crown Services, QuickSilver Optima took a page from Amtrak Express Service playbook using the fast-on-fast-off capabilities of the Roadrailer in specific “blocks” which could be set out and picked up at terminals with short turnaround time.
 Roadrailer handling required little more than a graveled over siding, yard dog tractor and a bogey lifting body attachment to move the trailers from rail to highway mode in minutes.
 Blocks of Roadrailers had the railroad adaptive “couplermates” on each end of the block so specific blocks could be coupled together and easily handled at terminals like traditional railcars.
 These blocks were handled in homogenous trains where demand allowed it, but in most cases were tacked on to the end of traditional link intermodal trains similar to how Amtrak handled them behind passenger trains.
 In the case of link trains, these Roadrailer units were added to the rear of the traditional TOFC and Container cars.
-This service was specifically attractive to Just in Time (JIT) automotive customers, food distribution and express perishable services where loads were time or damage sensitive. the Optima Service not only widened the use and reach of Roadrailer to all its network but introduced perishable customer specific QuickSilver “Cold” Service refrigerated Roadrailers into general use.
-The result of the Roadrailer integration allowed customers to access increasing tiers of service and handling characteristics designed to their specific needs.
+This service was specifically attractive to Just in Time (JIT) automotive customers, food distribution and express perishable services where loads were time or damage sensitive.

 In 2002, Georgia Road and several partner railroads created the STACKFAST (STFU and PFMU) pool of containers to capture growing cross country domestic container business.
 This service featured a fleet of red corrugated and while smooth dry van containers to guarantee availability for Georgia Road domestic intermodal customers.
 Some 2000 53ft units formed a pool where customers either originated or terminated on the QuickSilver Intermodal Service Network.
-As the service matured, QSI added domestic mechanical refrigeration containers under the brand name “COLD CUBED (BRRU).”
-The bracketed word COLD was raised to the third power in graphics applied to traditional QuickSilver COLD markings to distinguish the service.

 With well cars supply strained as intermodal grew exponentially, RAIL ROAD LEASING PARTNERS (RRX) was formed as a railcar pooling broker owned by Georgia Road and its partner railroads.
 This in-house supplier purchased new and refurbished TOFC, COFC and double stack well cars to run in the growing QSI network.
 RRX provided short- and long-term lease equipment to meet growing demand and guarantee equipment during high demand cycles when traditional pools such as TTX Corp. could not fulfill demand.